paleo-data/paleo-data.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature for the Knowledge Hub site
 title: ''
+type: 'feature'
-labels: ''
+labels: 'community request'
 assignees: ''

 ---
 **Is your feature request related to a problem?
-Please describe.**
+If so, please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+_Include a clear and concise description of what the problem is._

-**Describe the solution you'd like**
+**Describe the feature you would like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+_Include details about how you imagine this feature might work, and (if relevant) how this feature would resolve the problem described above._

+**Priority to you**
+_The Knowledge Hub does not have a significant amount of development time available, so prioritizing requests is important.
+In your opinion, how important is this feature request and to whom?_

 **Additional context**
-Add any other context or screenshots about the feature request here.
+_Add any other context or screenshots about the feature request here._